-The Company uses the whole board to consider matters of nomination and succession.
+The Company typically uses the whole board to consider matters of nomination and succession.
+However with respect to the recent appointment of the joint chief executives, the nomination committee comprised of the Chairman and the Non-Executives, with the Chief Financial Officer acting as Secretary.
 The nomination committee ensures there is a robust process for the appointment of new board directors, and works to identify the skills, experience, personal qualities and capabilities required for the next stage in the Company's development, linking the Company's strategy to future changes.
 The nomination committee also discusses the appointment and replacement of senior management within the Group.